Understanding protein function with a multimodal retrieval-augmented foundation model: PoET-2

 \textbf{Sequence} Protein sequences ($x_\text{seq}$) are tokenized with a single token per amino acid, a start token (\texttt{\$}) indicating the start of a sequence, a stop token (\texttt{*}) indicating the end of a sequence, a mask token (\texttt{X}) indicating a single residue with unknown identity, and a "gap" token (\texttt{-}) indicating zero or more residues with unknown identity.

 \textbf{Structure} Protein structures backbones (N, C$\alpha$, and C atoms) are encoded in a roto-translation invariant way using two representations:

-\begin{itemize} \item Pairwise C$\alpha$ distances ($D$): the discretized distance between all pairs of C$\alpha$ atoms \item Local structure backbone distances ($x_\text{atomb}$): the 36 pairwise distances between the backbone atoms of the residue being encoded and the residues to its left and right along the sequence i.e. 36 pairwise distances between 9 atoms \end{itemize}
+\begin{itemize} \item Pairwise C$\alpha$ distances ($D$): all pairwise C$\alpha$-C$\alpha$ distances, discretized into 128 bins: 125 equal-width bins (2.5Å-48Å), one bin for distances > 48Å, one for low-confidence pairs (pLDDT < 70), and one for missing or masked pairs. \item Local structure backbone distances ($x_\text{atomb}$): the 36 pairwise distances between the backbone atoms of the residue being encoded and the residues to its left and right along the sequence.
+These distances capture backbone information not fully recoverable from just $D$. \end{itemize}

 \textbf{Predicted structure confidence (pLDDT)} As PoET-2 is trained only on predicted structures in AlphaFoldDB (AFDB) \cite{afdb,afdb-2}, it also takes as input the predicted structure confidence, pLDDT, at each residue ($x_{\text{plddt}}$).